-- 6.20.
-Preparation of the SNP commenced at a time when the housing need for the District was still to be determined through the District Plan Examination.
-The District Plan has since been adopted with the housing requirement set at 16,390 dpa over the Plan period. - 6.21.
-The District has commenced work on the preparation of a Site Allocation DPD in 2017 to be adopted in 2020.
+- 6.23.
+Preparation of the SNP commenced at a time when the housing need for the District was still to be determined through the MSDP Examination.
+The MSDP has since been adopted with the housing requirement set at 16.390dpa over the Plan period. - 6.24.
+MSDC has commenced work on the preparation of a Site Allocation DPD to be adopted in 2020.
 This will identify further sites which have capacity of 5 or more residential units.
-Furthermore, the District have confirmed MSDC will review the District Plan, starting in 2021 with submission to Government in 2023. - 6.22.
-National Planning Policy Guidance recommends Neighbourhood Plans should consider

-"...allocating reserve sites to ensure that emerging evidence of housing need is addressed".
-Guidance confirms this approach can help minimise potential conflicts and ensure that policies in the neighbourhood plan are not overridden by a new Local Plan.
+Furthermore, MSDC will review the MSDP, starting in 2021 with submission to Government in 2023. - 6.25.
+National Planning Policy Guidance recommends Neighbourhood Plans should consider "... allocating reserve sites to ensure that emerging evidence of housing need is addressed."
+Guidance confirms this approach can help minimise potential conflicts and ensure that policies in the Neighbourhood Plan are not overridden by a new Local Plan. - 6.26.
+In light of this Government Guidance, and the planned early review of the MSDP, SPC have sought to positively prepare a Neighbourhood Plan which will contribute to the overall housing delivery in the District over the Plan period and seeks to not promote less development than set out in the higher tier plan. - 6.27.
+The SNP allocates St. Martin Close (west) as a reserve site to come forward later within the Plan period following the delivery of St. Martin Close (east) if required, to ensure the long-term housing need of the Parish is positively met.